-The parens patriae doctrine has long recognized the court’s power to protect the interests of children before it.
-The doctrine recognizes both the power and the duty of the courts to act for the child’s best interests.
+The “parens patriae” doctrine has long recognized the court’s power to protect the interests of children before it.
+The tradition recognizes both the power and the duty of the courts to act in the child’s best interests.
 This jurisdiction is broad, comprehensive, and plenary.

 A criminal court doesn’t frequently have reason to use its protective powers.
 However, when a child is called as a witness in a criminal proceeding, the court can exercise its protective powers.